DinoKao23/ML2024_V1/READMECA02.md

 The model is trained on the feature matrix and labels from the training data.
 It then predicts labels for the test data and calculates the accuracy of these predictions.
 Output
-The program outputs the accuracy of the model, which is the proportion of the test emails that were correctly classified as spam or ham.
+The program outputs the accuracy of the model, which is the proportion of the test emails that were correctly classified as spam or non-spam.
+The program also outputs a confusion matrix, predicting the number of correctly and incorrectly categorized emails.

 ## Customization
 You can modify the paths for the training and test data if your folder structure is different.
 Ensure the paths in the TRAIN_DIR and TEST_DIR variables are updated accordingly.